jrbeckwith/because.js/README.md

 ## Overview

-because.js is a Javascript client library that helps programmers get interesting data from BCS HTTP services: coordinates for street addresses (geocoding) or turn-by-turn directions (routing), information on available basemaps, and more.
+`because.js` is a Javascript client library that helps programmers get interesting data from the [BCS HTTP services](https://github.com/boundlessgeo/bcs): coordinates for street addresses (geocoding) turn-by-turn directions (routing), discovery and metadata for basemaps available through Boundless, and more.

-because.js wraps the BCS HTTP services for more convenient use from Javascript.
-It abstracts away most of the details like authentication, how HTTP requests are constructed and sent, and how HTTP responses are parsed.
-Instead of worrying about these details, a programmer using because.js provides a more human-level specification of what data is wanted, and gets results back as convenient Javascript objects.
+`because.js` wraps these HTTP services for convenient use from Javascript.
+It abstracts away many of the details of authentication, how HTTP requests are constructed and sent, and how HTTP responses are parsed.
+Instead of re-implementing all these details in every new project and for each additional service, a programmer building on this library provides a higher-level specification of what data is wanted, and gets the results back as convenient Javascript objects.

+Besides making it faster and easier to get started, using a client library has benefits for maintainability.
+Whenever improvements are needed, they can be made in the library, for the shared benefit of all the projects that use it.
+When the upstream services change, the library can change to accommodate this, instead of each project individually somehow discovering and making the necessary adjustments.

 To use because.js and the BCS services, you first need credentials, which you can get by signing up at [Boundless